Complete Guide: Installing Manjaro with Secure Boot Enabled

 Building the tools required

 @openminded lists some required tools.
-Some of the tools is only available as PKGBUILDS which can be fetched from AUR.
+Some tools are only available as PKGBUILDS, which can be fetched from AUR.

 Tools from the repo